October 4, 2019

-Jurisdiction: S.D. of Texas (Judge TBD)
+Jurisdiction: S.D. of New York (Judge Drain)

 Other Parties in Interest:

 Legal: Haynes and Boone LLP (Charles Beckham Jr., Kelli Norfleet, Arsalan Muhammad, Kathryn Shurin)